kaby76/AntlrVSIX/doc/Trash.md

 ### ULLiteral

-`ulliteral xpath-expr`
+`ulliteral xpath-expression?`

 * The ulliteral command applies the "upper- and lower-case string literal" transform to a collection of terminal nodes in the parse tree, which is identified with the supplied xpath expression.
+If the xpath expression is not given, the transform is applied to the whole file.
-Prior to using this command, the document must have been parsed.
+Prior to using this command,
+the document must have been parsed.
 The ulliteral operation substitutes a sequence of sets containing an upper and lower case characters